marksmccann/froyo/docs/fundamentals/creating-listeners.md

 ## Creating Media Query Listeners

-To create a listener for media queries (via [window.matchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia)) use the [createMediaQueryListener](../api/listener-utilities.md#createmediaquerylistener) utility.
-Apply it directly to [`this.listeners`](../api/component.md#listeners) so that it is removed automatically when the component is destroyed.
+To create a listener for media queries (via [window.matchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia)), use the [`createMediaQueryListener`](../api/listener-utilities.md#createmediaquerylistener) utility and store the result directly to an object that is assigned to [`this.listeners`](../api/component.md#listeners).

 ```js
 import { Component, createMediaQueryListener } from 'froyojs';